tyrone-sudeium/JSONCore/README.md

 ## Installation
 I'm not on Carthage or CocoaPods (yet!), however, JSON Core is just a single Swift file with zero dependencies, so feel free to make this repo a submodule and just drop the `JSONCore.swift` file into your project directly.
+I will add support for Carthage and CocoaPods when I'm happy JSON Core is stable enough for production use.